vighimre87/CSS_Snippet_Cheat_Sheet/README.md

 ![alt text](assets/images/full-webpage.png)

 You can also highlight a code snippet by simply clicking on it as you can see on the picture below:

 ![alt text](assets/images/highlighted-code.png)

 ## Credits
 N/A

 ## License
-Plese refer to the LICENSE file.
+Plese refer to the LICENSE file in the repo.